toddstoffel/columnstore/README.md

 ## About:

+MariaDB ColumnStore is a columnar storage engine that utilizes a massively parallel distributed data architecture.
+It's a columnar storage system built by porting InfiniDB 4.6.7 to MariaDB, and released under the GPL license.

+MariaDB ColumnStore is designed for big data scaling to process petabytes of data, linear scalability and exceptional performance with real-time response to analytical queries.
+It leverages the I/O benefits of columnar storage, compression, just-in-time projection, and horizontal and vertical partitioning to deliver tremendous performance when analyzing large data sets.

 This is a [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) project to provision a single node [MariaDB ColumnStore](https://mariadb.com/docs/features/mariadb-enterprise-columnstore/#mariadb-enterprise-columnstore) deployment on [Amazon Web Services](https://aws.amazon.com/).

 ## Prerequisites: